 Key finding: Drawing closed shapes is a problem because it is difficult to retrace the starting point.
 Visually impaired users perceive through their fingers.
 First, they touch the edges of a physical object and then move inwards to perceive the texture.

 We conducted co-design workshops with 10 visually impaired participants.
 We kickstarted participant brainstorming with "What if" cards, then formed teams with both sighted and visually impaired participants.
-Each team used materials like clay, popsicle sticks, stickers, stencils, and tactile UI elements (created by laser cutting soft cardboard) to propose a design solution.
+Each team used materials like clay, popsicle sticks, stickers, stencils, etc.

 The concept uses a magnetic pen to raise the metal balls when users draw.